sinclairzx81/typebox/readme.md

 //--------------------------------------------------------------------------------------------
 //
-// ...then infer back to the original static type this way.
+// ... then infer back to the original static type this way.
 //
 //--------------------------------------------------------------------------------------------